trojas-gnister/reproducible-linux-setup/README.md

 **Dependencies Installed**:
 - curl, dialog, freerdp, git, iproute, libnotify, nmap-ncat

+**Cleanup**:
+To remove WinApps, simply set `enable_winapps = false` in `config/config.toml` and run FedoraForge.
+It will automatically:
+- Stop and remove the RDPWindows container
+- Remove `~/.config/winapps` directory
+- Remove `~/.local/share/winapps` repository
+- System dependencies (freerdp, dialog, etc.) are preserved but can be manually removed if desired

 **Notes**:
 - First-time setup takes 15-30 minutes for Windows to install